knu-on-plus/Dr.Yak/README.md

 - Team Name

   - Do you know Dr.Yak?
+- Role:
+    - 다빈: Searching OCR model, record project log
+    - 채영:

+        Designed [README.md](http://readme.md/) file to summarize and explain our work.
+        Defined Social impact and Expected outcomes through Dr.Yak.

+    - 민세:
+        - Proposed and implemented an ensemble classification framework for combining YOLOv8 in image classification and MultinomialNB in text analysis using soft voting.
+        - Built frontend UI development with a focus on user experience using JavaScript and Flask
+    - 호준: Build flask server and OCR service framework with PaddleOCR
 - Submission type and topic

   - S-type, An assistant that helps elder, less digitally literate people easily understand information about medication types and how to take them.